gagansingh894/jams-rs/README.md

 **Note: If you are on Apple Silicon, please disable `Use Rosetta for x86_64/amd64 emulation on Apple Silicon` option under settings**

-To quickly get started running with `J.A.M.S`, please run the followin
+To quickly get started running with `J.A.M.S`, please run the following

 1. Execute bash script